-5. Bullying, Hazing, or Other Inappropriate Conduct of a Sexual Nature
+8. Other Inappropriate Conduct of a Sexual Nature

-It is a violation of the Code for a Participant to engage in bullying, hazing, and other inappropriate conduct of a sexual nature, as further defined in the corresponding sections below.
+It is a violation of the Code for a Participant to engage in any Other Inappropriate Conduct of a sexual nature, as further defined in the corresponding sections below.

 D. Emotional and Physical Misconduct